 17 Ways To Boost Your Dental Recall

 Let’s start off by defining the term Dental Recall or recall appointments.
 Recall visits are regularly-scheduled checkup appointments to help dentists have an ongoing knowledge of the status of their patients.
 These visits are vital to both practice and patient.
 The more often patients meet with their doctor, the better care their doctor can provide.
-Frequency of appointments is determined by each doctor and usually coincides with a hygienist visit.
+The frequency of appointments is determined by each doctor and usually coincides with a hygienist visit.

 When It Comes to Dental Recall Appointments, The Questions is Not Why, but How